TomDeneire/notify-diagnostics.nvim/README.md

     }
 ```

-Motivation

-Diagnostics out of bounds (example) notify diagnostics handles linebreaks

-You can set timeout

-Relationship to lsp notify (does not display diagnostics)

-Also, it is advisable to disable virtual text (although you can keep it if you want):
+Also, many people will want to disable LSP virtual text, to avoid duplicate messages (although you can keep it if you want):

 ``` lua
 vim.diagnostic.config({ virtual_text = false })
 ```

-Be advised that when first opening a file, notify-diagnostics can only start working once LSP have finished loading.

-That's why they are only displayed after the first save.

-to do:
-- github version
-- perhaps also styling can be set in options
+## Screenshots

+## To do

+This plugin is still very much in active development.
+A number of issues remain:

+- Icons sometimes disappear with different levels (warning + error)
+- Getting notification refresh snappier
+- Avoiding conflicts with other plugins that use `nvim-notify`
+- Configuring custom colours